Minnesota Court Records

 How to File For Divorce in Minnesota

 In Minnesota, a divorce is referred to as a “marriage dissolution,” meaning the legal breaking-off of a married couple in a family court.
 The party that starts the divorce process is known as the “petitioner,” and the “respondent” is the person on the receiving end.
-The following are the necessary papers needed to begin a Minnesota divorce:
+Some of the necessary papers that may be needed to begin a Minnesota divorce include:

 - The divorce petition/summons